 Cumulative GPA Categories

-The College has an “Expected GPA” and a “Minimum GPA with Candidate Review” for progression into the first professional year (P1) as described below:
+The College has an “Expected GPA” and a “Minimum GPA with Candidate Review” for progression into the first professional year (P1):

 Expected GPA: 3.0